 Most UK bank accounts already allow you to withdraw cash and manage your account from Post Office branches and this should not change.

-You can check if your bank is listed and what services you can access on the Post Office websiteopens in new window.
+You can check if your bank is listed and what services you can access without a fee on the Post Office websiteopens in new window.

 Did you find this guide helpful?